COMPOL: A Unified Neural Operator Framework for Scalable Multi-Physics Simulations: Method

 \subsection{Coupled Multi-Physics Operator Learning (\ours)}

 Neural operator learning has shown great promise for modeling physical phenomena governed by PDEs.
-However, a significant limitation remains: most existing approaches assume that systems are governed by a single set of PDEs.
-This simplification overlooks the reality of physical simulations, where multiple processes interact across different scales, resulting in complex behaviors~\citep{keyes2013multiphysics}.
-Existing techniques like feature concatenation~\citep{wen2022u} and cross-overlaying~\citep{xiao2023coupled} attempt to model these interactions but are often insufficient for capturing sophisticated multi-physics scenarios.
+However, most existing approaches assume systems are governed by a single set of PDEs, overlooking the reality where multiple processes interact across different scales~\citep{keyes2013multiphysics}.
+Existing techniques like feature concatenation~\citep{WEN2022104180} and cross-overlaying~\citep{xiao2023coupled} attempt to model these interactions but are often insufficient for sophisticated multi-physics scenarios.

-To overcome this limitation, we propose \ours, a coupled multi-physics neural operator, $\mathcal{MPO}(\Ocal_1, \cdots, \Ocal_M)$ designed specifically to capture the intricate correlations among individual operators $\Ocal_1, \cdots, \Ocal_M$ of a multi-physics system.
-COMPOL achieves this by leveraging advanced neural operator architectures combined with sophisticated latent feature aggregation mechanisms.
-Formally, COMPOL approximates solution operators for coupled PDE systems as mappings between function spaces: